Apostrophe: Numbers and symbols

 The Oxford Companion to the English Language notes that "a plural s after a set of numbers is often preceded by an apostrophe, as in 3's and 4's..., but many housestyles and individuals now favour 3s and 4s".
 Most style guides prefer the lack of apostrophe for groups of years (e.g. 1980s) and will prefer 90s or '90s over 90's or '90's.

 While many guides discourage using an apostrophe in all numbers/dates, many other guides encourage using an apostrophe for numbers or are divided on the issue; for example, the Australian Government Style Manual recommends "Binary code uses 0’s and 1’s" but recommends "the 2020s".
 Still other guides take a laissez-faire approach.
 For example, the University of Sussex's online guide notes regional variation in the use of apostrophes in dates, and slightly prefers 1's and 7's over 1s and 7s but condones both.

 The apostrophe is very often used in plurals of symbols, for example "that page has too many &'s and #'s on it".
 Some style guides state that the apostrophe is unnecessary since there is no ambiguity but that some editors and teachers prefer this usage.
 The addition of an s without an apostrophe may make the text difficult to read.

-For many numbers and symbols, a useful alternative is to write out the numbers as words (e.g. thousands instead of 1000's or 1000s, and ampersands instead of &s or &'s).
+For many numbers and symbols, a useful alternative is to write out the numbers as words (e.g. thousands instead of 1000s or 1000's, and ampersands instead of &s or &'s).